 Put him on a horse and you could easily see him riding off into the sunset, after rousting the outlaws to win back the ranch.
 Change his tattered t-shirt for checked tweeds and he instantly became the dashing lord of a vast English estate.
 Cover the tweeds with a white smock and he was now the only surgeon able to save young Misty May from the fatal hole in her sweet little heart.
 (And when he wasn’t curing the incurable, was out playing scratch golf without any sunblock on.)

 But this air of quiet ruggedness lasted only as long as Ze was standing still.
 As soon as he moved about the deck with his gangling legs, or smiled impishly with his twinkling eyes, or said anything at all in his high-pitched, nasally voice (as if channeling Lincoln telling one of his jokes), then the true character of the man came out.
 All he needed then was a peaked felt hat, baggy pants and shirt with some straw poking out, and you could easily see him bounding down the yellow brick road — off to see the wizard!

 The anchor secured, Ze squinted up at the mainsail.
 The cotton cloth was stained but still in pretty good shape.
 Ze grabbed the aguador from the tabernacle lines and stepped to the rail.
 The aguador is used to scoop up seawater to throw on the sail.

 A jangada’s mainsail is kept wet while sailing to improve the sail’s lift.
 It is a technique as old as cloth sails themselves.
 The water swells the fibers, closing the microscopic gaps that allow air molecules to trespass across the fabric.
 A “leaky” sail loses pressure.
 Over a large area of canvas this can add up to a significant loss in lift.
-But on a sail as small as a jangada’s, I wondered if the effort really made a difference.
+But with a jangada’s small sail, I wondered if the effort really made any difference.